 Makita, Flex PE14-2, Dodo Juice Spin Doctor… the list is endless.

-Heat build-up and aggression can damage paintwork if used incorrectly and increase risk of strike through.
+Heat build-up and aggression can damage paintwork if used incorrectly and increase the risk of strikethrough.
 They require practice and the development of muscle memory to use effectively and comfortably, which only comes with time and practice.
 The increased heat can cause rebound issues on Ultra High Solid (UHS) clears so you’ll need to learn to adapt your technique to the situation.
-Use on surfaces such as GRP can go badly without experience, as heat dispersal is reduced by substrate.
+Use on surfaces such as GRP can go badly without experience, as heat dispersal is reduced by the substrate.